 Trend Over Value: Focus on relative changes (spikes) rather than absolute numbers to filter out wash trading effects.

 Volume confirmation is more critical for upside breakouts.
 Buying requires active participation.
 Prices can fall on lighter volume simply from lack of buying support, but active buying pressure is needed to push prices higher.
+However, strong volume on downside breaks still indicates aggressive selling and reduces the likelihood of false breakdowns.

 Pass or reduce size.
 A technically perfect pattern without volume confirmation has significantly higher failure rate.
 Volume tells you whether the market agrees with what the pattern suggests.
+Without that agreement, the probability of success drops dramatically.

 OBV can complement pattern analysis by showing cumulative buying/selling pressure.
 Look for OBV to confirm the breakout direction - if price breaks up but OBV is trending down, the breakout may fail.
 However, raw volume spikes at breakout remain the primary confirmation signal.